 The RN to BSN Program is based on the American Association of Colleges of Nursing's proposed Essentials of Baccalaureate Nursing Education.
 The program is approved by the Maryland Board of Nursing, the Maryland Higher Education Commission and the Commission on Collegiate Nursing Education (CCNE), and meets the requirements of the Maryland statewide nursing education articulation agreement.
-The program design is a collaboration among Frostburg State University (FSU), Allegany College of Maryland (ACM), the Western Maryland Health System, and other regional health care providers.
-Resources, facilities, and expertise are shared to allow the most efficient delivery of coursework and services and to match students with the most appropriate clinical placements.

-The RN to BSN curriculum is designed to increase the registered nurse's knowledge and skills in the areas of leadership, quality improvement, evidence-based nursing practice, nursing informatics, population-focused health promotion and disease prevention, interdisciplinary collaboration, and professionalism.
-The program will prepare nurses to assume roles in leadership, complex clinical care coordination, and community/public health, and serves as the academic foundation for graduate study.
+The RN to BSN curriculum is designed to increase the registered nurse's knowledge and skills in the areas of leadership, quality improvement, evidence-based nursing practice, nursing informatics, population-focused health promotion and disease prevention, interdisciplinary collaboration and professionalism.
+The program will prepare nurses to assume roles in leadership, complex clinical care coordination and community/public health, and serves as the academic foundation for graduate study.

-The program is open to all registered nurses who meet the program admissions criteria including an active, unencumbered RN license from within the United States.
+The program is open to all registered nurses who meet the program admissions criteria, including an active, unencumbered RN license from within the United States.
 The program builds on the elements of Associate Degree nursing education.
-Third or fourth semester students enrolled in an Associate Degree in Nursing (ADN) program at a community college who meet the admission criteria (with the exception of RN licensure) are eligible to take 6 credits (limited to NURS 401 and NURS 403) prior to licensure.
+Nursing students concurrently enrolled in an Associate Degree in Nursing (ADN) program at a community college who meet the admission criteria (with the exception of RN licensure) are eligible to take RN-BSN courses at the discretion of the assigned advisor prior to licensure.
 Courses are delivered in a part-time, online format to maximize scheduling flexibility and maintain the student-faculty connection that is essential to academic success.